bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeedx/introduction.md

 ### Proposal

-The pricefeedx module includes the `UpdateSymbolRequestProposal` for updating symbols that request prices from BandChain on a block-by-block basis based on `block_interval` configuration by submit the proposal on your Cosmos SDK application.
+The pricefeed module includes the `UpdateSymbolRequestProposal` for updating symbols that request prices from BandChain on a block-by-block basis based on `block_interval` configuration by submit the proposal on your Cosmos SDK application.

 > proto/consumer/pricefeed/pricefeed.proto
 ```protobuf